vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

    XMOS: Button = 000; Temperature = 124; Joystick X = 112, Y = 121

 * On the ``XA-SK-MIXED SIGNAL`` sliceCARD, try to:

    - click (press and release) button - SW1

-   - Move the Joystick to different positions
+   - move the Joystick to different positions

 * As and when the sensor (button clicks, joystick position) values change, the python console is updated with their values::